smartlegionlab/local-data-regeneration-paradigm/README.md

 THIS RESEARCH IS PROVIDED FOR ACADEMIC DISCUSSION ONLY AND DOES NOT CONSTITUTE PROFESSIONAL ADVICE, SECURITY RECOMMENDATIONS, OR PRACTICAL IMPLEMENTATION GUIDANCE.

 ---

-## 🎯 Abstract

-This work introduces the **Local Data Regeneration Paradigm**, which challenges the fundamental Shannonian model of information transmission.
-We propose an ontological shift where data is understood not as objects to be transferred, but as states reached by deterministic systems through synchronous application of shared algorithms to coordinated pointers.
-Communication is redefined as pointer coordination rather than content transmission.
-The paradigm is formalized through three foundational postulates, with analysis of applicability domains and fundamental implications for information theory and computer science.

-**This work presents a theoretical framework requiring extensive validation and further research before practical application.**

 ## 📚 Research Publication